 Warby Parker, a leading eyewear retailer based in the United States, was founded in 2010 with a mission to offer stylish, affordable glasses.
 Headquartered in New York City, the company operates across major regions in North America, providing a seamless shopping experience both online and in physical stores.
-Specialising in prescription glasses, sunglasses, and contact lenses, Warby Parker distinguishes itself through its innovative Home Try-On programme, allowing customers to test frames before purchase.
-The brand has garnered attention for its commitment to social responsibility, pledging to donate a pair of glasses for every pair sold.
-With a strong market position, Warby Parker has achieved significant milestones, including its direct-to-consumer model that has reshaped the eyewear industry.
-The company continues to be recognised for its design excellence and customer-centric approach, making it a prominent player in the optical market.
+Specialising in prescription glasses, sunglasses, and contact lenses, Warby Parker is renowned for its innovative Home Try-On programme, allowing customers to test frames before purchase.
+The brand has made significant strides in the eyewear industry, achieving a notable market position by prioritising social responsibility, including initiatives to donate a pair of glasses for every pair sold.
+With a commitment to quality and design, Warby Parker continues to redefine the eyewear shopping experience.

 How does Warby Parker's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.